gary-rafferty/gary-rafferty.github.com/_posts/2019-07-30-Reserved-RDS-Instances.md

 tags: [aws,rds]
 ---

-Reserved instances (RIs) can be used to reserve a resource for a one year or a three term in exchange for a billing discount - a sizeable discount compared with the standard on-demand price.
+Reserved RDS instances (RIs) can be used to reserve a resource for a one year or a three term in exchange for a billing discount - a sizeable discount compared with the standard on-demand price.

 An RI is not a physical resource (there is no instance identifier for example), it is merely a